Soccer-Premier League clubs vote for return to contact training

 No matches have been played in the Premier League since March when the coronavirus pandemic shut down world sport.
 However, Wednesday's vote is a big step towards the Premier League completing the 92 remaining fixtures.

-Phase Two allows up to 10 players to work together and would ease the time restrictions on training sessions and allow players to be closer.
+Phase Two allows up to 10 players to work together and would ease the time restrictions on training sessions and let players be closer.
 The third phase would be a move to a more typical form of training in the build-up to actual games.

 - READ MORE ON: